BEagle1984/silverback/docs/guides/broker/consuming/kafka/offset.md

 > [!Note]
 > For more details about storage packages and setup, see the <xref:storage> guide.

-## Exactly-once semantics with transactions
+## Exactly-Once Semantics with Transactions

 To make offset writes **atomic** with your business changes, enlist the database transaction in the offset store.